Concrete and In Ground Pergola Post Guide

 Here’s a picture of the post base that would be provided with our Big Kahuna, Sombrero, Melbourne, and Fedora pergolas:

 Note: When you add your pergola kit to the cart, if you selected Post Will Be Going “On concrete slab or footer (10′ posts with mounting hardware)” or “On concrete slab or footer (8′ posts with mounting hardware)”, the hardware has already been added to your kit.
-If you made any other selection and you’d like to purchase mounting hardware, simply add that selection to your cart from the Accessories section.
+If you made any other selection and you’d like to purchase mounting hardware, contact us and we can adjust your order to include post mounting hardware.
 If you will be installing your pergola on a concrete patio or concrete footings choose Concrete Anchor.
-If you are installing on top of a wood deck (not recommended) choose Wood Lag.
+If you are installing on top of a wood deck choose Wood Lag.
+With deck pergola kits we advise that if you’re mounting the pergola on to an existing deck, it’s best to pour footers below the deck and mount posts to the footer.
+Or, build the pergola posts into the framing underneath the deck (pull the deck boards in the location where you want your posts to land and mount posts into the framing of the deck).

 Make sure if you will be setting the posts on top of footings, that the footings are dug below the frostline (if there is a frost line in your area) as pictured here: